 - walking.13

-You do not have to hold, touch or possesses marijuana yourself in order to commit the crime.
+You do not have to hold, touch or possesses marijuana yourself in order to violate 11360 HS.
 It is enough that you have the right to control the marijuana, either personally or through another person.14

 Example: Arturo is a black-market (unlicensed) weed dealer but he pays people to do all the “dirty work.”
 Other people do the growing and selling for him.
 Arturo never touches or sees, let alone grows, the pot.
 However, since he has the right to control the marijuana, Arturo sells pot through his workers.